leomeyer/OpenHAT/openhatd/docs/ports/assignment_port.md

-## Test Port Description
+## Assignment Port Description

-A Test port is a Digital port that can be used to test certain properties of ports during the operation of the program.
-A test is executed in regular intervals.
-The interval can be based on seconds, milliseconds, or frames.
-A test port is only active if its Line is High and its interval greater than 0.
+An Assignment port is a Digital port that can be used to assign a set of predefined or runtime-determined values to **target ports**.
+The assignments take place at the moment the Assignment port is switched from `Low` to `High`.
+After applying all assignments the line is set to `Low` again, to make the Assignment port ready for new assignments.
+Thus, an Assignment port will always appear to be `Low`.

-A test port contains a number of predefined test-case settings that use the following schema:
+An Assignment port contains a number of predefined assignment settings that use the following schema:

-	<targetPortID>:<property> = <expectedValue>
+	<targetPortID> = <value>

-When the test has reached its specified interval time all test cases are checked by resolving the specified target port and testing the property against the expected value.
-The comparison is done by the ports themselves and may be implementation specific.

-It depends on the individual ports which properties they want to expose for testing, what the required format for the expected values is and how the comparison is done.
-Testable properties should correspond with their configuration setting name, but this is not guaranteed.
-Generally, only port properties that can be changed during runtime need to be exposed for testing.

-A Test port can be configured to warn or terminate on test failure, and to terminate the program after executing the tests.
-This feature is useful for automatic testing.
+When doing the assignments the original source (internal or user) that changed the Assignment port is passed to the target ports.

+Assignments are performed in alphanumerically sorted order of target port IDs.
+Only one assignment is done per target port, even if multiple assignments have been specified for this port.

 ## Settings

 ### Type
-Fixed value `Test`.
+Fixed value `Assignment`.

-### TimeBase
-The `TimeBase` setting specifies the unit for the `Interval` setting.
-It supports the following values:

-	Seconds
-	Milliseconds
-	Frames

-The default `TimeBase` is `Seconds`.

-### Interval
-The `Interval` specifies how often the tests are run with respect to the `TimeBase`.
-If this value is less than 1 tests will not be run.
-The default value is 0 which means the tests will not be performed.
-Tests will start to run when the specified interval has expired after the first iteration of the doWork loop.

-### WarnOnFailure
-If `WarnOnFailure` is set to `True` the test will only output a warning if a test comparison does not match.
-Otherwise, the program outputs an error message and terminates with error code 128 (`TEST_FAILURE`).
-The default is `False` which means that any test failure causes an immediate termination.

-### ExitAfterTest
-If `ExitAfterTest` is set to `True` the program will exit after the test has been performed for the first time.
-The default is `False`.

-### [_portID_.Cases]
+### [_portID_.Assignments]
-This section contains the test cases belonging to the Test port with ID `portID`.
+This section contains the assignment specifications belonging to the Assignment port with ID `portID`.
 They use the following schema:

-	<targetPortID>:<property> = <expectedValue>
+	<targetPortID> = <value>

-The `targetPortID` must be a valid ID of a port in the current configuration. `property` specifies the port property that should be tested, while `expectedValue` is a string representation of the target property.
+The `targetPortID` must be a valid ID of a port in the current configuration. `value` is a string representation of the value that is to be assigned.
+You can also use a [ValueResolver](../ports.md#value_resolvers).

-The default comparison is for string equality.
-A test fails if the expected value is not equal to the actual value of the port property.
-For Boolean properties such as `Hidden` or `Readonly` the values `1`, `true` and `yes` (case insensitive) are interpreted as a Boolean `true`.

-Port implementations may choose to interpret the expected value in any way they like.
-They may also choose to test attributes other than string equality.
-Please refer to their documentation for a list of testable properties.
+The rules for target ports are:

+- Digital port: Is set to `Low` if the determined value is 0 and to `High` in all other cases.
+- Analog port: The value is expected to be a floating point number between 0 and 1, inclusive.
+The relative value of the target port is set from this value, with 1 representing the value `2^resolution - 1`.
+- Dial port: The target port's position is set to the value which is treated as a 64 bit signed integer.
+- Select port: The target port's position is set to the value which is treated as a 16 bit unsigned integer.

+## Example

+{!testconfigs/test_assignment.ini!}